camunda/camunda-docs-manual/README.md

 ## Writing Guidelines

 * Use short sentences.
 Full stop is better than comma.
-* One a Page named *Updating Camunda* not every headline needs to start with *Upating this*, *Updating that*.
-Instead just write *This* or *That*.
+* Don't constantly repeat context: One a Page named *Updating Camunda* not every headline needs to start with *"Upating this"*, *"Updating that"*.
+Instead just write *"This"* or *"That"*.
 It is clear to the reader that things are being updated.
+Other example: if the page is named *"Installing the Full Distribution for JBoss Application Server"* not every section needs to mention the application server: Instead of *"The following steps are necessary in order to install the REST Api on JBoss"* write: *"The following steps are necessary in order to install the REST Api:"*
 * Don't overruse notes and warning.
 Not everything that comes into mind while writing a paragraph is a note or a warning.
 Maybe it is just content.
 There should not be more notes and warinings than content.
 * Yes you programmed the stuff but you don't need to write the docs in a super self-concious way: insted of *"We use slf4j for logging"* write: *"Slf4j is used for logging"*.
 * Don't use the future form: instead of *"This document will guide you through he steps of..."* write *"This document guides you through the steps"*